20 of the best classic books to read in your lifetime [my must-read list]

 5. Anna Karenina by Leo Tolstoy

 Why should you read Anna Karenina?
-Because even though it isn’t without its darkness, it’s also a beautifully written book about renewal and rebirth.
+Even though it isn’t without its darkness, it’s also a beautifully written book about renewal and rebirth.

 There’s so much to Anna Karenina… it’s impossible to call it just a love story.
 In this Russian classic, Tolstoy weaves an intricate labyrinth of connections in 1870s Russia, from high society St Petersburg to the country threshing fields in spring.